 If you do want to make improvements to your home before selling it in order to net a higher asking price, prioritize improvements that appeal to millennials as they are the largest group of homebuyers, representing around 37% of the market.
 This generation values updated kitchens and baths, and rarely sees the appeal of wall-to-wall carpeting.
 These are three of the top updates millennials are looking for in for-sale homes:

 - Home office space

-- Smart tech

-- Energy-efficient appliances
+- Smart tech/energy-efficient appliances

+- clean and crisp look and feel

-Figure Out Real Estate Comps:Relative Value
+Figure Out Real Estate Comps: Relative Value

-An important part of determining your home's value is a comparative market analysis (CMA), which is a review of what similar properties in your neighborhood have sold for over the past few months and maybe what active properties are selling for in the area as well.
+An important part of determining your home's value is a comparative market analysis (CMA), which is a review of what similar properties in your neighbourhood have sold over the past few months and maybe what active properties are selling for in the area as well.
 Your agent can help produce a CMA for you so that you have access to more information than what the general public can view.